You are here because you want to know how many batteries you need to run a 2,000W inverter.

 2,000W / 24V = 83A

-Now the C-rate of lead acid is 0.2C.
-This means that we need a high capacity battery for this to work.
+Now, the C-rate of lead acid is 0.2C.
+This means that we need a high-capacity battery for this to work.

-Disclaimer: having a low battery capacity will still work, but the lifetime of the batteries will suffer.
+Having a low battery capacity will still work, but the lifetime of the batteries will suffer.
 Therefore, we need to size according to these values.

 83A / 0.2C = 415Ah